yoyotone/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 : is a number and MUST be an integer in the range 1 ...
 65535.
 In order to fulfill a threshold condition, the count of the sub-conditions that are satisfied by one of the provided fulfillments MUST be greater than or equal to the threshold.

 subconditions
-: is the set of sub-conditions, F.threshold of which MUST be satisfied by provided fulfillments.
-The list of DER encoded sub-conditions is sorted first based on encoded length, shortest first and then elements of the same length are sorted in lexicographic (big-endian) order, smallest first.
+: is the set indexes of sub-fulfillments, F.threshold of which MUST be satisfied by provided fulfillments.

 ### Validating {#threshold-sha-256-condition-type-validating}